harvard-library/aspace-import-excel/README.md

   For versions of ArchivesSpace **before** v2.2.2:  [v1.7.8](https://github.com/harvard-library/aspace-import-excel/releases/tag/v1.7.8)

-    NOTE: This version does *not* support the creation of Digital Objects to be associated with already-created Archival Objects.
+   **NOTE**: This version does *not* support the creation of Digital Objects to be associated with already-created Archival Objects.

-  For ArchivesSpace **v2.2.2 and higher**: [v2.1.21](https://github.com/harvard-library/aspace-import-excel/releases/tag/v2.1.21)
+  For ArchivesSpace **v2.2.2 and higher**: [v3.0.0](https://github.com/harvard-library/aspace-import-excel/releases/tag/v3.0.0)

 ## Development